-In the far-field, the Navier-Stokes equation tends toward the Oseen equation and, accordingly, the NSlets tend towards the Oseenlets; it is known that this far-field integral is zero (see for example16 for the three-dimensional steady case).
-Equivalently, the only difference in integrands between the Navier-Stokes and Oseen representations is the non-linear quadratic velocity contribution, which decays faster than the velocity contribution.
-Since the velocity contribution decays to zero, then the non-linear contribution must do so as well.
+In the far-field, the Navier-Stokes equation tends toward the Oseen equation and, accordingly, the NSlets tend toward the Oseenlets; it is known that this far-field integral is zero (see, for example, 16 for the three-dimensional steady case).
+Equivalently, the only difference in integrands between the Navier-Stokes and Oseen representations is the nonlinear quadratic velocity contribution, which decays faster than the velocity contribution.
+Since the velocity